Tomass-Otero/se_project_aroundtheus/README.md

 ~ ~

-link to the repository (https://github.com/Tomass-Otero/se_project_aroundtheus)
+link to the repository (https://tomass-otero.github.io/se_project_aroundtheus/) link to the video explaining the process (https://vimeo.com/953353770?share=copy)